MicrosoftLearning/mslearn-mlops/documentation/03-trigger-workflow.md

 If you haven't, complete the [set-up](00-set-up.md) before you continue.

-You'll also need the GitHub Action that triggers the Azure Machine Learning pipeline created in Challenge 2.
+You'll also need the GitHub Action that triggers the Azure Machine Learning job created in Challenge 2.

-## Learning objectives
+## Objectives

 By completing this challenge, you'll learn how to:

 - Work with trunk-based development.
 - Protect the main branch.
-- Trigger the Azure Machine Learning pipeline by merging a pull request.
+- Trigger the Azure Machine Learning job by merging a pull request.

+## Challenge Duration

+- **Estimated Time**: 45 minutes

-## Tasks
+## Instructions

 Use trunk-based development to better govern changes made to the repo and the triggering of GitHub Actions.